debops/docs/docs/getting-started.rst

    Ansible does not detect all platforms as detailed as it is required.
 Thus for some platforms running debops without any configuration will bring your system into a bad state.
-Please check `Notes about Platforms`_ for more information.
+Please check `Notes about specific platforms`_ for more information.
 Sorry!

 Before running debops the first time, we suggest you set up a minimal configuration.
 This will make you more comfortable with the results.